 of upsetting the cosmic apple cart and risking the loss of his considerable

 earthly riches.
-It's was a rough and devilish road, but those
+After a very rough and devilish journey those

 Job's friends yet cling to their riches and their love of them.
 That's